rogervinas/top-5-server-side-kotlin-frameworks-2022/micronaut-app/README.md

 Note that some of this configuration was already set in `application.yaml` but we move it here, so it is available in the "bootstrap" phase.

-Once thing not currently mentioned in the documentation is that we need to add this dependency to enable "bootstrap":
+Once thing not currently mentioned in the documentation is that we need to add this dependency to enable [the "bootstrap" phase](https://docs.micronaut.io/latest/guide/#bootstrap):
 ```kotlin
 implementation("io.micronaut.discovery:micronaut-discovery-client")
 ```

 [Test Resources for Hashicorp Vault](https://micronaut-projects.github.io/micronaut-test-resources/latest/guide/#modules-hashicorp-vault) allow us to populate **Vault**, so for dev and test it will start a ready-to-use **Vault** container 🥹

-For `prod` environment we configure **Vault** in `bootstrap-prod.yaml`, and doing so we will disable
+For `prod` environment we configure **Vault** in `bootstrap-prod.yaml`:
 ```yaml
 vault:
   client: